adtyagi123/Heroku_trial/README.md

-# Penguins web app deployed on Heroku
+# Demo of deploying streamlit Web app using Heroku

-Check out the YouTube video showing the development of this web app at https://youtu.be/zK4Ch6e1zq8

-The deployed web app is live at https://dp-penguins.herokuapp.com/
+The deployed web application: https://penguins-st-trial.herokuapp.com/

-This web app predicts the species of penguins as a function of their input parameters (bill length, bill width, flipper length, body mass, sex and island).
+This web app does the following:
+Predicts the species of penguins as a function of their input parameters:

-The web app was built in Python using the following libraries:
+Bill length
+Bill width
+Flipper length
+Body mass
+Sex
+Island

+Python library requirements for building this web app:
 * streamlit
 * pandas
 * numpy